cuga-rajal/opensim_apple_arm64/README.md

 General instructions to run Opensimuator server on macOS can be found [here](http://opensimulator.org/wiki/Build_Instructions#Building_on_Linux_.2F_Mac)

+As of today, Opensimulator requires dotnet8 and will not run on dotnet6.
+Dotnet8 will only run on macOS 12.x and greater.
+If you are already running Opensimulator with an older macOS version you will not be able to update Opemsimulator to the latest versions until you upgrade macOS.

+For those installing Opensimulator for the first time, you will need to install dotnet8 from a download at Microsoft's website.

-You will need to install dotnet6 from a download at Microsoft's website and libgdiplus from either Brew or Macports.
+You will also need to install libgdiplus from either Brew or Macports.
 If you are already using one of these package managers, then use the one you have.
 I have only tested it with Brew.

 If you use Brew to install Libgdiplus on an Apple Silicon computer, you